RenuSolanki/EasyABM.jl/docs/src/SIR.md

 ## Step 5: Fetch Data

-The following line of code fetches data of average number of susceptible, infectious and recovered agents.
+The following code fetches data of average number of susceptible, infectious and recovered agents.
 The function `get_agents_avg_props` averages over all agents the values returned by functions sent to it as arguments.

 ```julia
 df = get_agents_avg_props(model,